-Be as it may, but age-old structures are always an asset to any journey isn’t it?
+Be as it may, age-old structures are always an asset to any journey, isn’t it?

-Follow the aroma of flavor food and hit the road for a 335 km run to Lucknow.
+Follow the aroma of flavored food and hit the road for a 335 km run to Lucknow.
 Freshen up at your hotel room and then, get all started for the sightseeing fun.

 It is totally worth the visit.
 Enjoy the historical tales, you guys!

-Go, grasps all that you can from the real roots of Buddhism.
+Go, grasp all that you can from the real roots of Buddhism.
 It certainly calls for a spiritual toast.

 Walking through the Jetavana Monastery you’ll come across a tree all decked up with flags.